 What is a home equity line of credit (HELOC)?

-A HELOC or, home equity line of credit, allows homeowners to borrower against the equity of their home.
-When it makes financial sense, a HELOC can work well as a tool for homeowners needing cash now due to the typically low interest rate, and freedom to choose what the money is used for.
-HELOC are a fixed-rate line of credit with a set term.
+A HELOC, or home equity line of credit, allows homeowners to borrow against the equity of their home.
+When it makes financial sense, a HELOC can work well as a tool for homeowners who require cash now as they typically offer a low interest rate and the freedom to choose what the money is used for.
+A HELOC is a fixed-rate line of credit with a set term.
 The full line of credit is disbursed, in cash, at the time of funding.

 When to consider a HELOC

 Pay for large costs you don't have the money for

 Common uses for a HELOC include a big purchase, consolidating debt, or home renovations.
 In other words, big ticket items that most people don't have the money for in their bank accounts.
 For example, a homeowner could get a HELOC to use their home equity to pay for a new roof on their home.